 This recipe has been through a few tweaks and trials, but my hubby declared them good enough for dessert, so I’m leaving them as is for this shortcake recipe.
 Feel free to add in more sweetener if you’d like them sweeter, but don’t add too much or it will change the consistency of the batter too much.

-A honey-sweetened treat.
+Strawberry shortcake: a honey-sweetened treat.

 To help give the strawberries that syrupy texture I love in shortcake, but without the sugar, I drizzled the cut berries with a little local honey.
 And to keep this treat as healthy as possible, I like to make my whipped cream with honey, as well!